Place intelligence — from personal stories to city scale

 Read the rhythm

-The pulse of a place over time — when it fills, empties, and peaks.
-Movement and dwell patterns across day, week, and season.
+The pulse of a place over time — when it fills, empties, and peaks; how people move through it and linger, across day, week, and season.

 iii